A-Breeze/premierconverter/README.md

 - Example of a package that consists of just one module: <https://github.com/benjaminp/six>

 ### Future ideas
+- Additional functionality:
+    - Argument to only read in the first `n_row` rows of the raw data, so that you can test it on a small sample before running the whole pipeline.
+    - Once raw data has been read in, delete empty columns from the right and empty rows from the bottom, so they are not counted for validation.
+    - Validate that the first column of the raw data (which goes in to form the `Ref_num` index) contains ordered, unique values.
+    - Refactor the index name `Ref_num` to be a configuration parameter.
+    - Allow the user to overwrite the configuration parameters.
+    - Validation checks on the consistency of premium values against what is expected.
+- Documentation:
+    - How to:
+        - Install and use
+        - Debug warnings and errors
+        - Contribute to development (this file)
+    - Record version history
+    - Possible formats:
+        - (Compiled) notebook (works well on GitHub)
+        - Markdown
 - Set up CI/CD pipeline on Azure DevOps (free with GitHub subscription), e.g.:
     - Alternatively *Azure Test Plans* and *Pipelines*, e.g.: <https://docs.microsoft.com/en-us/azure/devops/pipelines/artifacts/pypi>
     - *Azure Artifacts* for a (private) Python package registry, e.g.: <https://docs.microsoft.com/en-us/azure/devops/artifacts/quickstarts/python-packages?view=azure-devops>